MateuszPawlowski/Word-Cloud-Generator/README.md

 # WordCloudGenerator

-Y2S2 Data Structures & Algorithms
+Year 2, Semester 2 Data Structures & Algorithms

 ## Description
 A Java command-line application that can parse a text file or a URL and generate a simple word cloud displaying the most prominent words in decreasing font size.